 You’ve Done the Research.
 Now What?

 Now that you have identified your competitors’ top keywords and ranked pages, you can work on updating your site.
 You’re capitalizing on your competitors’ success.
-They’ve proven that these keywords effectively attract traffic, and they also provide leads for other websites that link to pages like yours.
+They’ve proven that these keywords effectively attract traffic and provide leads for other websites that link to pages like yours.

 Implement what you learned from your keyword research by updating your content.
 While you shouldn’t copy anything from another website, you can mimic their content strategy by using similar keywords and types of content.